HaydnVH/Witchcraft/CodingStandard.md

 ## Variables

-All variables, including member variables and function arguments, should be written in camel case.
+All variables, including member variables and function arguments, should be written in camelCase.
 Give descriptive names to variables whenever it makes sense to do so.
 Private or protected member variables should be postfixed with an underscore.

 ## Constants

-Local variables should always be declared as `const` and still written in camel case.
+Local constants should be declared as `const` or `constexpr`, named in camelCase, and given a `_c` suffix.

 Global constants, whether in header files or translation units, should be written with `UPPERCASE_SNAKE_CASE`, matching the traditional syntax for `#define`'d constants.
 These should be declared `constexpr` whenever possible.

 ## Global and Static Variables

-Global variables should be written in camel case and given a `_g` suffix.
+Global variables should be written in camelCase and given a `_g` suffix.

 Static variables are global variables that either belong to a class, or are inaccessible outside of the translation unit they're defined in.
 They should be declared in an anonymous namespace, and should be given a `_s` suffix.
 ```
 int myGlobal_g = 0;
 namespace {
 	int myStatic_s = 0;
+	constexpr int myConstant_c = 42;
 }
 int MyClass::myClassStatic_s = 0;
 ```

 ## Operator Overload Operands

-For binary operators, the operator should be declared `friend` and the operands should be named `lhs` and `rhs`.
+For binary operators, the operator should be declared `friend` and the operands should be named `lhs` and `rhs` when it makes sense to do so.

 ## Type Names

-Types and alises should be written in pascal case.
+Types and alises should be written in PascalCase.
+Avoid using `typedef` and instead favor `using`.
 ```
 class MyClass {};
 struct MyStruct {};